 For the community, by the community The choir is a non-profit membership choir and is run as a co-operative, so the more members we have, the lower we can make the fees.
 Members can get as involved as they like in running the choir and choosing the repertoire – but if you prefer to just turn up and sing, that's absolutely fine too.

-Our Creative Director is Louise Wallis-Jones; musician, social entrepreneur and all-round inspiration!
+Our Creative Director is Ryan O'Riordan; musician and all-round inspiration!

 Open to all – everyone is welcome: complete beginners or experienced singers, young and old, male and female.